Good and Bad Passwords How-To

 own copy, there would be no way of knowing that the passwords the

-intruder saw, looked like those being generated at a particular
+intruder saw, looked like those being generated at a targeted

 site.